Theodore Roosevelt: Second term

 As his second term progressed, Roosevelt moved to the left of his Republican Party base and called for a series of reforms, most of which Congress failed to pass.
-Roosevelt's influence waned as he approached the end of his second term, as his promise to forego a third term made him a lame duck and his concentration of power provoked a backlash from many Congressmen.
+Roosevelt's influence waned as he approached the end of his second term, which he promised to not run again after its conclusion, and his concentration of power provoked a backlash from many Congressmen.
 He sought a national incorporation law, called for a federal income tax (despite the Supreme Court's ruling in Pollock v.
 Farmers' Loan & Trust Co.), and an inheritance tax.
 Roosevelt called for limits on the use of court injunctions against labor unions during strikes; injunctions were a powerful weapon that mostly helped business.
 He wanted an employee liability law for industrial injuries (pre-empting state laws) and an eight-hour work day for federal employees.
 In other areas, he also sought a postal savings system (to provide competition for local banks), and he asked for campaign reform laws.